 - Configure an archived-log downstream capture process.
-In this case, see the instructions in the following sections: - "Configuring Replication Using the DBMS\STREAMS\ADM Package" on page 2-3 - "Configuring an Archived-Log Downstream Capture Process" on page 5-10 - Add standby redo logs files at the downstream database for a real-time downstream capture process.
-In this case, see the instructions in "Adding Standby Redo Logs for Real-Time Downstream Capture" on page 1-40.
+In this case, see the instructions in the following sections: - "Configuring Replication Using the DBMS\STREAMS\ADM Package" - "Configuring an Archived-Log Downstream Capture Process" - Add standby redo logs files at the downstream database for a real-time downstream capture process.
+In this case, see the instructions in "Adding Standby Redo Logs for Real-Time Downstream Capture".

-Adding Standby Redo Logs for Real-Time Downstream Capture
+1.3.8 Adding Standby Redo Logs for Real-Time Downstream Capture